 Is your company data compliant?
-It makes sense to implement appropriate processes and systems for data and document management.
+It makes sense to implement appropriate processes and systems for data along with document management.

 More than ever organisations now process personal data about Staff, Customers and Suppliers.
 The Data Protection Act (DPA) is legislation that generates the highest number of compliance challenges for any organisation.

 Data Protection Principles

 Following strict guidelines known as ‘data protection principles’, those responsible for using data must ensure the information is: –